Yiyang-Xu/A-Share-Volatility-Trading-Strategy/README.md

 ## Introduction

-This project aims to provide a comprehensive analysis of selected stocks over a specified period.
-It involves downloading historical stock data, calculating key metrics such as volatility and turnover rates, and visualizing these metrics to aid in investment decisions.
+The primary objective of this project is to develop and backtest a quantitative trading strategy using historical stock data.
+By calculating key financial metrics such as volatility and turnover rates, and applying various technical indicators, this project aims to provide insightful analysis to enhance trading decisions.

 ## Features

-- **Data Loading**: Downloads historical stock data for multiple stocks from Yahoo Finance.
+- **Historical Data Download**: Fetches historical stock data for multiple equities from Yahoo Finance.
-- **Volatility Calculation**: Computes the historical volatility of each stock.
+- **Volatility and Turnover Calculation**: Computes historical volatility and turnover rates for each stock.
-- **Technical Indicators**: Adds various technical indicators, including scaled closing prices, returns, historical volatility, and volume volatility.
+- **Technical Indicators**: Integrates a suite of technical indicators, including scaled closing prices, returns, historical volatility, and volume volatility.
-- **Categorization**: Classifies stocks based on their volatility into low, medium, and high categories.
+- **Stock Classification**: Categorizes stocks based on volatility into low, medium, and high.
-- **Visualization**: Provides visualizations to compare the performance and volatility of different stocks.
+- **Backtesting Framework**: Implements a backtesting mechanism to evaluate the trading strategy.

-## Requirements
+- **Visualization**: Provides comprehensive visualizations to compare stock performance and analyze strategy outcomes.

-- Python 3.x
+## Technical Stack

-- pandas
+- **Programming Language**: Python 3.x
-- numpy
+- Libraries:
-- matplotlib
+  - Data Manipulation: `pandas`, `numpy`
-- seaborn
+  - Visualization: `matplotlib`, `seaborn`
-- scikit-learn
+  - Machine Learning: `scikit-learn`
-- yfinance
+  - Financial Data: `yfinance`

 You can install the required packages using the following command: